bparanj/rom/fifth_chapter.md

 p Car.drive
 ```

-The last form of defining a class methods will lead to difficulty in maintenance because when the class methods are way below its class << self, you cannot quickly determine whether it is a instance method or a class method.
+The last form of defining a class methods will lead to difficulty in maintenance.
+Because when the class methods are way down below its class << self, you cannot quickly determine whether it is a instance method or a class method.

 Step 5
 What class is this ghost class an instance of?
 Let's ask Ruby: